MechanicalRock/mechanicalrock.github.io/_posts/2024-01-17-devops-and-flutterflow.markdown

 ### Authentication

 In addition, there are also numerous prebuilt and changeable sign up and login pages.
-This is a great feature for MVPs as it allows you to quickly build out a login page and authentication flow.
+This is a great feature for MVPs as it allows you to quickly build out a login page and authentication flow to ultimately collect sign ups.

 <div style="display:flex;justify-content:center;flex-wrap:wrap;align-items: center;gap:20px">
 <div><img src="/img/devopsflutterflow/what_is_flutterflow_page_templates.png" height="300px"\><p>Image X: Content page templates</p></div>